yerd-core

 test | - | bare TLD |

-api.foo.test | foo | wildcard, one level |
+api.foo.test | foo | when *.foo is registered on foo |

 foo..test | - | embedded empty label |